linearblade/m7BootStrap/docs/usage/ADVANCED_USAGE.md

 ## 5. Using Post-Load Hooks for Integration

 Since parallel loading may not respect dependency order, you can integrate all packages after loading:
+note: ctx format is subject to change refer to  [Hooks and handlers](HOOKS_AND_HANDLERS.md) for the current specification for your version
 ```js
 const onLoad = [
   "#mount.load",
   (sys, ctx) => {

     ctx.results.forEach(pkg => {
       if (pkg.modules.gameLogic) {
         attachToGame(pkg.modules.gameLogic);